 - work with committees to seek sponsors and advocate for legislation they’ve proposed.

 Our website, in addition to featuring our committee reports and related bill information, has a number of helpful resources.
-Our “Frequently Asked Questions” page provides a “nuts and bolts” look at how we partner with committees to advance the City Bar’s policy goals.
 If you’re interested in learning more about the legislative process, check out our chart on how a bill becomes a law and our glossary of frequently used phrases.
-We also have guides for getting the most out of your committee experience, such as “Committee Member Best Practices”, “Lobbying for Passage of a Bill: Some Basics”, and “Your Committee Issued a Legislative Report...
+We also have guides for getting the most out of your committee experience, such as “Committee Reports and Member Best Practices”, “Lobbying for Passage of a Bill: Some Basics”, and “Your Committee Issued a Legislative Report...
 Now What?”.

 Committees interested in getting involved should feel free to contact our office to discuss your committee’s interests and goals.
-You can also follow us on Facebook and Twitter for the latest news and updates on the City Bar’s policy work.
+You can also follow us on Twitter and LinkedIn for the latest news and updates on the City Bar’s policy work.

 If your committee has a report they would like to submit for review by the City Bar’s President, please submit it through our “Report Intake Form”.
 More information on this process can be found in the Committee Handbook.